OS grid reference

 His wings shimmer with peacock feathers, and a blood-red creature — half man, half beast — watches from his feet.

 The church has medieval origins, and was once a ‘mother’ church or ‘clas’ church at the centre of a large community, and one of the most important churches in the area.

 However, only part of the tower remains from this early building.
 Built of Old Red Sandstone this porch-tower at the south-west corner tapers gently and is capped with a pyramidal roof (thought to have been installed during the 1875 restoration).
-Over the porch door is an unglazed three-light, Tudor opening, which illuminates the ringing chamber.
+Over the porch door is a three-light, Tudor opening, which illuminates the ringing chamber.
 The tower contains six bells dating from the 18th and 19th centuries.

 The church was restored and lavishly redecorated in 1866 by Messrs Cox & Son, at the expense of John Etherington Rolls of The Hendre.
 In 1875, with Thomas Henry Wyatt (1807-80) as the architect, the north aisle was added, the chancel extended with a porch and organ chamber added, and the interior lightly remodelled.

 St Cadoc’s possesses stained glass by three Victorian makers at their very best.
 The east window (1875) is by Lavers & Barraud, the chancel windows (1866) are by Heaton, Butler & Bayne, and the west window in the nave (1879) is an early work by C E Kempe.
 Other Kempe work (1884) can be found in the Rolls Chapel.
 There is also a south nave window (1914) by Powells of Whitefriars.
 Some of the windows were in a very fragile condition, before we carried out repairs to the glazing and lead in 2022-23 (thanks for a grant from Cadw).
 At the same time, two of these wonderful windows were carefully repaired by accredited stained glass conservators.